Large-$d$ behavior of the Feynman amplitudes for a just-renormalizable tensorial group field theory

 where $\vec{p}_b$ is the internal momenta running through the loop vertex $b$, $p(m)$ designates the order of the connected component $\mathcal{T}_{p(m)}$ and $c(m)$ the color of the edge $m$.
-Note that, because $\mathcal{T}_n$ is a two point graph, one of the connected components have to be a four points graphs.
+Note that, because $\mathcal{T}_n$ is a two-point graph, one of the connected components has to be a four points graph.
 Note that to simplify the notations, we only indicate the external variables for edges hooked to the vertex $b$.
 In the same way, the expression for $\mathcal{A}_{\mathcal{T}_{n+1}}$ becomes:

 or, more explicitly: